scheduleonce/once-ui/projects/ui/src/lib/oui/datepicker/README.md

 ```

 This works exactly the same with an input that is part of an `<oui-form-field>` and the toggle
-can easily be used as a prefix or suffix on the material input:
+can easily be used as a prefix or suffix on the oui-input:

 ```html
 <oui-form-field>